SmartPracticeschool/llSPS-INT-138-AI-Powered-News-Search-App-Level-1-/README.md

 4)It is difficult to get better quality news.

-All of these problems are overcomed by the use of Watson Discovery Service:
+Recommended solution through my app,All of these problems are overcomed by the use of Watson Discovery Service:

 This project used an experiment of using Watson Discovery continually crawls into the web to update its Discovery News collection to query news and display it to the user via UI and a slack bot.